macanderson/hirewise-ai/apps/web/README.md

-# OrchestrAI Web App
+# Web (Next.js Frontend)

-This README.md is included for lint error purposes.
+This is the frontend for the monorepo using Next.js and Radix UI.